• Skip to primary navigation

 a ghost marshmallow slowly melting in a homemade hot cocoa surrounded by ghost marshmallows at the base of the barista glass mug

-• They're so easy and quick to make
+• They're easy and quick to make in 25 minutes

 • They taste way better than any store-bought marshmallows